Constitution Act, 1871

-The Constitution Act, 1871 (UK), 34 & 35 Vict, c 28, (the Act) is an Act of the Parliament of the United Kingdom and forms part of the Constitution of Canada.
-It was originally known as the British North America Act, 1871, but it was renamed by the Constitution Act, 1982.
+The Constitution Act, 1871 (34 & 35 Vict. c.
+28 (UK)), is an act of the Parliament of the United Kingdom that forms part of the Constitution of Canada.
+It was originally known as the British North America Act 1871, but it was renamed by the Constitution Act, 1982.

 Parliament's powers in relation to the territories

 Section 4 provides that the Parliament of Canada "may from time to time make provision for the administration, peace, order and good government of any territory not for the time being included in any Province".
 There are currently three territories which are part of Canada, but which are not part of any province: the Northwest Territories, Nunavut and Yukon.

 Establishment of new provinces

 Section 2 has likely been replaced by paragraph 42(1)(e) of the Constitution Act, 1982, which provides that an amendment to the Constitution of Canada under the general amending procedure is required to establish a new province "notwithstanding any existing law or practice".
+Parliament used section 2 to establish Alberta and Saskatchewan in 1905.

+Section 5 retroactively validates the Manitoba Act, 1870.